Valve Corporation: Transition to services (2010–2014)

 In the 2010s, Valve released fewer games and invested in hardware development.
-Newell intended to make Valve more like Nintendo, which develops games in tandem with hardware, allowing them to create innovative games such as Super Mario 64.
+Newell intended to make Valve more like Nintendo, which develops games in tandem with hardware, allowing it to create innovative games such as Super Mario 64.
 Valve initially focused on augmented reality, but in 2013 Newell laid off many staff to focus on virtual reality (VR).
+Valve began porting its games to Linux in 2013, including Half-Life 2 and Left 4 Dead 2.
 In 2015, Valve released the Steam Machine, a line of gaming computers, which sold poorly.
 Media commentators speculated that Valve's transition to service provider with Steam, which generated an estimated $3.4 billion in 2017, had driven it away from game development.

 Valve canceled games including numerous Half-Life projects (including Episode Three), Left 4 Dead 3, a Soulslike game, and a voxel-based game, A.R.T.I.
 Additional VR projects included SimTrek, developed by members of the Kerbal Space Program development team, and a new VR device, Vader, that was determined to be too costly for consumers.
 According to the designer Robin Walker, the abundance of projects that failed to gain traction, with no shared vision, damaged morale.
 Many players grew frustrated in anticipation of a new Half-Life game.